September 20, 2025

 Foundational Authorities.
 Treat Luke–Acts plus the undisputed Pauline letters as the most reliable New Testament foundation, in their entirety.
 They do not dissolve every difficulty, but they constrain interpretation: one Creator God, true humanity of Christ, bodily resurrection, and an apostolic proclamation in continuity with Israel’s Scriptures.

 Hermeneutical Discipline.
-Allow the sources to unsettle prior systems.
+Allow the core apostolic sources to unsettle fashionable philosophical systems.
 The refusal to cut Luke 1–2 and Acts is not capitulation to tradition, but a decision to let the strongest early witnesses speak in full.

 The pattern of Marcion’s excisions, namely Luke 1–2, all of Acts, and numerous other passages, maps closely onto his philosophical presuppositions.
 The simplest explanation is an ideological motive.
 When a system survives by removing the texts that most clearly contradict it, the removal argues for doctrinal selectivity, not for textual lateness.